Welcome to my website!

 - Open Borders by Bryan Caplan (Immigration restrictions make no economic sense.)

-- Planet of Slums by Mike Davis (Most of the world lives in extreme poverty.)
+- Planet of Slums by Mike Davis (Most of the world lives in terrible poverty.)

 - River Out of Eden by Richard Dawkins (Suffering and scarcity are built into the system.)